 Huis Ten Bosch

 Huis Ten Bosch is a Dutch theme park in Nagasaki.
-You can enjoy the Halloween theme both day and night with illuminations, Halloween foods, shows and a Halloween House which is fully decorated with hundreds of Jack-o’-lanterns.
+You can enjoy the Halloween theme both day and night with illuminations, Halloween foods, shows, and fireworks.
 If you are with kids, buy the Halloween basket, then go ahead for trick or treating!
 At the designated stores, friendly staff will give away some candies!

 Halloween at Huis Ten Bosch